 Her Royal Highness Princess Alia Al Hussein of Jordan,

 one of the Society’s patrons, provides the Foreword.

-The Hon President for the year, Peter Upton – who
+The Hon President for the year, Peter Upton, writes about

 the Society’s origins.
 The doyenne of Crabbet Arabian